GoogleCloudPlatform/compute-video-demo-ansible/README.md

 all of the resources created for this demo.

 ```
-ansible-playbook ... clean-up.yml
+ansible-playbook clean-up.yml
 ```

 ## Troubleshooting

 * Make sure your GCP Project Name is set.
-To set it, go to API Manager &gt; Credentials &gt; OAuth consent screen.
+To set it, go to *API Manager &gt; Credentials &gt; OAuth consent screen*.

 ## Contributing